bburan/cochleogram/readme.rst

 If a piece is missing, you can copy the image stacks for a matching piece from another file (for LIF files, you can use LAS X Office).
 To indicate that the piece is a copy, it must have the suffix `copied_<note>`.
-For example, if you copy piece_4a and piece_4b from B009-8L to the file containing data for B021-3L, the copied images should be named "piece_4a_copy_B009-8L" and "piece_4b_copy_B009-8L".
+For example, if you copy piece_4a and piece_4b from B009-8L to the file/folder containing data for B021-3L, the copied images should be named "piece_4a_copy_B009-8L" and "piece_4b_copy_B009-8L".
 The note will appear in the composite generated for the frequency map.